 In the competitive world of global admissions, an early Sanction Letter is a major advantage.
 This is where the Propelld vs Indian Bank loan approval time comparison yields a clear winner.

 1. Propelld's Approach: Propelld is a digital-first lender, resulting in a significantly faster turnaround time (TAT).
-Sanction for domestic loans can take 48–72 hours, while abroad loans are typically approved within 7–10 working days.
-Propelld's flexible underwriting (considering future income) means they also approve a higher percentage of applications than traditional banks.
+Sanction for domestic loans can take 48-72 hours, while abroad loans are typically approved within about 7 working days.
+Propelld's flexible underwriting (considering future income) means it also approves a higher percentage of applications than traditional banks.

 Propelld vs Indian Bank education loan eligibility criteria also differ.
-Indian Bank strictly adheres to the IBA Model Loan Scheme, prioritising collateral and co-applicant income.
+Indian Bank follows the IBA Model Loan Scheme, prioritising collateral and co-applicant income.
 Propelld places a greater emphasis on the student's future potential and the quality of the course/institution.

 Minimal Docs, Maximum Approval - Apply Now!